pupara/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-overview.md

 <!--more info here?-->

 ## Managing configurations via PowerShell

-The cmdlets for managing your configuration are in the [Skype for Business cmdlet module](https://www.microsoft.com/download/details.aspx?id=39366).

 Configurations are buckets of settings maintained in the service that cannot be specified at a user level.
 Settings always apply across the whole organization.
 Your global configuration is the only effective configuration in your organization.
 Each configuration type comes with two primary cmdlets: